avastjohn/HB_Project/README.md

 Nov 14 (Thurs):
 - figured out way to make pet try again if arrowcode is unfinished but correct so far
 - made droppable actually do something
-- make the draggable arrows stick to the codeboxes
+- made the draggable arrows stick to the codeboxes
 - fixed the button placements

 Nov 13 (Wed):